Preston-Landers/Prompt-Like-A-Pro/README.md

 assumptions or unstated facts.
 Consider whether [you've provided](#think-about-theory-of-mind) enough context or ground truth.

+### Don't get glazed

+LLMs _want_ to give you an answer - any answer, ideally a correct one, but any will do.
+They also _want_ you to like and enjoy working with them and come back and do so again in the future.
+This is a reflection of how they were trained, including by reinforcement learning with human feedback (RLHF).
+This has the following consequences:

+- The model is reluctant to just throw up its hands and say "I don't know".

+- The model is likely to praise your thoughts and ideas as more unique and insightful that they may actually be.

+- A recent version of ChatGPT was so notorious for this that they had to roll back an update.

+- If you are really looking for unbiased genuine feedback for an idea or concept, _be sure to tell the model that_, or you are likely to get a lot of unearned validation.

 ### Be very, very explicit about what you want

 The more precision the better.
 Other than filling up